dasch-swiss/dsp-ui-lib/docs/how-to-use/search/advanced-search-user-docs.md

 - `is equal to`: value equality: same number, exact same string, overlap of date periods, same target resource.
 - `is not equal to`: value inequality: not same number, not exact same string, no overlap of date periods, not same target resource.
 - `is greater than`: value comparison: number is greater than search value, date period begins after search value.
-- `is greater than or equal to` value equality / value comparison: number is equal or greater than search value, overlap of date periods or date period begins after search value.
+- `is greater than or equal to` value equality / value comparison: number is equal to or greater than search value, overlap of date periods or date period begins after search value.
 - `is less than`: value comparison: number is less than search value, date period ends before search value.
-- `is less than or equal to`: value equality / value comparison: number is equal or less than search value, overlap of date periods or date period ends before search value.
+- `is less than or equal to`: value equality / value comparison: number is equal to or less than search value, overlap of date periods or date period ends before search value.
 - `exists`: a value for the given property exists.
-- `is like`: search value is contained in a text using the SPARQL [REGEX](https://www.w3.org/TR/sparql11-query/#func-regex) function (support of regular expressions).
+- `is like`: search value is contained in a text using the SPARQL [REGEX](https://www.w3.org/TR/sparql11-query/#func-regex) function (supports regular expressions).
 - `matches`:
    - text property: search value matches the text ([Lucene Query Parser Syntax](https://docs-api.dasch.swiss/08-lucene/lucene-query-parser-syntax/)).
    - linking property: matches the specified linked resource.